espocrm/documentation/docs/development/api.md

     API client implementations (available below) do most of work for you: add needed headers, handle autentication, parameters, etc.

-It's recommended to create a **separate API user** with specific rights (roles) and use this user for API calls.
+It's recommended to create a **separate API user** with specific permissions (roles) and use this user for API calls.
+You can have multiple API users for different purposes, give each user specific permissions.

 See in [tutorial](api-tutorial.md) **how to get started**.